saul-stack/events-platform-project/README.md

 ## Project Overview

 This full-stack application, developed as a solo project, imagines a Bristol venue called *Bar-None Club*.
-It was built using **JavaScript (ReactJS)** for the frontend, **CSS** and **HTML** for styling and structure, and **SQL** for managing data.
+It was built using **JavaScript (ReactJS)** for the frontend, **SCSS** and **HTML** for styling and structure, and **SQL** for managing data.
 It integrates key features like event management, user authentication, secure payments, and accessibility features.

 ### Database